dikortis/LetsTalkETC/Episodes/Episode_11.md

 **Christian Seberino:**
-well it's certainly a great service that year you're working on and what's the is it still in the prototype stages are there are there alt coins talking about using this so stage
+well it's certainly a great service that you're working on and what's the is it still in the prototype stages are there are there alt coins talking about using this so stage